roman-milk/roman-milk.github.io/making-mother-my-slut.md

+===

- ****** Making Mother My Slut Pt.
-03 ****** bydickpounder73© I came in from Football practice, knowing that I would be alone with my sister Kip.
+I came in from Football practice, knowing that I would be alone with my sister Kip.
 Dad was in San Diego on business, and since Mother took Columbus Day off to be with me, she had to work late showing houses.

  Today I skipped hanging out with my friends at the burger joint, because I wanted to have a little chat with my sister.
 When I got home I didn't see my sister, so I thought she may be downstairs in her room.
 I opened the door to the basement and headed down stairs.
 The closer I got to my sisters room the louder I heard what sounded like a movie, and I surmised it was an x rated movie, (You can always tell because the music is cheesy and loud.)